Jo-JPEG/manifestation-magic/README.md

 - [coolors](https://coolors.co/)
 - [Balsamiq](https://balsamiq.com/) was used for initial wireframe creation.

-## AI Implementation and Orchestration
+## AI Implementation an d Orchestration

 ### Use Cases and Reflections:
 (Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)